williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 ### 1. Setting up your Application

 1. From the Applications page, choose **Add Application**
-2. You will now be on the Create New Application page.
-From here, select **Native**
+2. On the Create New Application page, select **Native**
 3. Fill-in the Application Settings, then click **Done**.

 ### 2. Using the Authorization Code Flow with PKCE

 Just like with the regular authorization code flow, you start by making a request to your authorization server’s `/authorize` endpoint.
 However, in this instance you will also have to pass along a code challenge.

-Your first step should therefore be to generate a code verifier and challenge:
+Your first step is to generate a code verifier and challenge:

 * Code verifier: Random URL-safe string with a minimum length of 43 characters
 * Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier.

-You’ll need to add code in your native mobile app to create the code verifier and code challenge.
+You’ll need to add code in your native app to create the code verifier and code challenge.
 For examples of code that handles this, see [below](#examples).

-This will create output like this:
+The PKCE generator code will create output like this:

 ```
 {